USA vs Canada: Which is Better for International Students?

 Admission Requirements for Canada

-For admission to Canadian universities for undergraduate (UG) courses, you need to have completed 12 years of schooling.
-To get admission, though, you need to appear for the SAT exam. the duration for degree courses is four years, and that of a diploma is two to three years.
+On the other hand for admission to Canadian universities for undergraduate (UG) courses, you need to have completed 12 years of schooling.
+To get admission, though, you need to appear for the SAT exam.
+The duration for degree courses is four years, and that of a diploma is two to three years.

-In postgraduate (PG) courses, getting admission to vocational courses is easier as the admission criteria are much more relaxed.
+In postgraduate (PG) courses, gaining admission to vocational courses is easier, as the admission criteria are more relaxed.
 To get admission for management degrees, you must appear for GMAT, and for engineering degrees, you need to take the GRE.

 The concept of cutoffs doesn’t apply to Canadian colleges.
 Colleges provide average scores accepted to different courses on their websites.
 That will give some idea about what’s considered a good score.
-You must also appear for language exams like TOEFL or IELTS, regardless of degree.
+You must also take language exams such as TOEFL or IELTS, regardless of your degree.
 Some colleges may not require language tests for Indian students, but you should still take either TOEFL or IELTS as they are important for getting a visa.
 If the visa interviewer is unsure of your spoken skills, they may not grant you a visa.

 Cost of Studying Comparison: USA vs Canada

-This section sheds light on the cost comparison for international students studying in the USA or Canada in terms of studying and living.
-All costs are subject to change without prior notice; hence, students are still advised to check them before making decisions.
+This section provides a cost comparison for international students studying in the USA or Canada, including expenses for both studying and living.
+All costs are subject to change without prior notice; therefore, students are advised to verify them before making any decisions.
 Check out the cost of living in USA along with study costs, and living costs for Canada including its studying costs in the following section based on the level of study.

 Costs for UG Courses USA vs Canada